ExpressLRS/Docs/docs/software/gyro.md

 #### Gains

-Define how much of the maxiumum travel the gyro should use.
-With higher gains, the gyro will bring the aircraft to level more agressively when the sticks are released.
+Define how much of the maximum travel the gyro should use.
+With higher gains, the gyro will bring the aircraft to level more aggressively when the sticks are released.
 A value of `35%` is a good starting point.